etesync/ios/README.md

 # Thanks

-<p>Etesync iOS is made possible with financial support from <a
+<p>EteSync iOS is made possible with financial support from <a
 href="https://nlnet.nl/">NLnet Foundation</a>, courtesy of <a
 href="https://nlnet.nl/discovery">NGI0 Discovery<a/> and the <a
 href="https://ec.europa.eu">European Commission</a> <a